ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 		<tr>
 			<td><img src="https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/ModMeta/Assets/EngiSecondaryChaff.png?raw=true" width=128></td>
 			<td>
-				<b>Chaff</b><br>
+				<b>Decoy Chaff</b><br>
-				Deal 200% damage and clear enemy projectiles in a frontal cone.
+				Deal 4x75% damage and clear enemy projectiles in a frontal cone.
 Struck enemies within line of sight of any of your turrets will be Taunted by a turret for 6 seconds.
 			</td>
 			<td><ul>
 				<li><i>Taunt</i>: Taunted AI will only attack sources of Taunt unless no other option is available.
 On both AI and survivors, any damage inflicted on non-Taunting targets is reduced by 50%.
 Cleared early if the source of Taunt dies.</li>